cuihantao/cuihantao.github.io/_news/2025/202509-gulf-research-ecrf.md

 layout: post
 date: 2025-09-06 00:00:00-0400
 inline: false
-title: Dr. Cui is selected as a Gulf Research Program Early Career Fellow
+title: Dr. Cui is selected as a National Academy Gulf Research Program Early Career Fellow
 ---
 The fellowship is funded by the Gulf Research Program and the National Academies of Sciences, Engineering, and Medicine.
 Dr. Hantao Cui will design and develop